isomerpages/mlaw-ltp/pages/terms-of-use.md

 #### **7\.
 Privacy Policy**

-1. Please [click here](/privacy/)to review the Digital Service’s Privacy Statement.
+1. Please [click here](/privacy/) to review the Digital Service’s Privacy Statement.

 #### **8\.
 Disclaimers and Limitation of Liability**